rshdk/rshdk/README.md

 ### Hi there, I'm rshdk 👋

-I am a developer focused on building hands-on projects to learn software engineering, system automation, and web development from the ground up.
+I am a developer focused on building hands-on projects to learn system automation, and web development from the ground up.

 - 🚀 **My Philosophy:** Learning by doing.
 I build frameworks to understand how complex systems and networks communicate.
 - 🧪 **Pet Projects:**